 A bar chart that shows the state of the surgeries in all theaters is one of the most important tools for the team.
 It is used in daily meetings to predict which surgeries have to be delayed.

 Adding a surgery

-Instead of the chaotic and irreversible process that user had to follow in the current software to add a new surgery, we keep the process linear and allow them to jump back the previous steps to correct data any time.
-All data that can be gathered is filled into the corresponding fields when the user selects a patient.
+Instead of the chaotic and irreversible process that users had to follow to add a new surgery before, the new process is linear but allows them to jump back to previous steps at any time.

 This is a student project created during summer semester 2014 as part of a course in Interface Design by Thomas Techert.